browser icon

 The Moor

-Laurie R. King I’ve been a Sherlock Holmes fan for as long as I can remember, first because I read the stories, and second because of the Granada Television series starring (the late) Jeremy Brett.
-Because my reading patterns tend to be immersion-style (I read everything I can find by one author, all at once, … Continue reading »
+I’ve been a Sherlock Holmes fan for as long as I can remember, first because I read the stories, and second because of the Granada Television series starring (the late) Jeremy Brett.
+Because my reading patterns tend to be immersion-style (I read everything I can find by one author, all at once, then move on), when I was introduced to Laurie R. King’s Mary Russell series, I read the first three over the space of a weekend.
+I bought The Moor, started it, then apparently didn’t finish it – probably my reading mood changed mid-way through.

 The Marysburg Chronicles: Critical Mass